-Develop new perspectives on global economic integration and trade while studying in Malaysia, China, and Singapore.
+Develop new perspectives on global economic integration and trade while studying in Malaysia, China, and Singapore or Indonesia.

 Examine the Malaysian model of Islamic banking and its expanding role in global finance.